zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 1. Unavailability of metrics: Metrics can be unavailable due to:
     1. Short inter-arrival times of pods: In this case, we predict utilization for the recent pods that got scheduled on the node based on its request values and a multiplier, and add it to the current utilization.
 If the pods belong to best-effort QoS, i.e. don't have requests, we assume a number like 1 milicore which is configurable.
     2. Failure of Metric reporting agent running in node: In this case, the metrics would be missing for a particular time.
-We can use the lastest available utilization window (not older than 5 minutes) along with predicted utilization of pods scheduled on that node after the window end time.
+We can use the latest available utilization window (not older than 5 minutes) along with predicted utilization of pods scheduled on that node after the window end time.
+If this is not available we avoid the node by scoring it minimum.
     3. Metrics Provider failure: The metrics provider can fail to serve requests for several reasons like OOM, unresponsive components, etc. In this case, every node’s metrics are unavailable, and we fall back to the best fit based on allocations.
+However, we do not plan to target the fall back in first implementation.
     4. Addition of new nodes: It is easy to handle this if no pods have been scheduled on them, so utilization must be 0.
 If any recent new pods are running already then we can use the method above for prediction.
 If there are long-running pods, we can avoid this node until metrics are available.
 2. Incorrect metrics (due to misconfiguration, bugs, etc.): It is challenging to detect such metrics.
 For the first implementation, we would like to ignore this case by assuming metrics are correct.
 However, we plan to add metrics from multiple providers to corroborate data points and minimize the effect of incorrect metrics on scheduling in the future.